 7 Best Nike Workout Shoes in 2024

 Whether you need a new pair that can handle your high-impact workouts or all-around gym shoes for studio fitness classes, Nike offers some of the best-rated workout shoes on the market.
-The Swoosh models come with cutting-edge technologies to ensure smoother forward motions during workouts.
+The Swoosh models have cutting-edge technologies to ensure smoother forward motions during workouts.

-Whatever training style and specific fitness needs you have, there’s an ideal pair of Nike workout shoes that’s fitting for the way you prefer to train.
+Whatever training style and specific fitness needs you have, there’s an ideal pair of Nike workout shoes that fits the way you prefer to train.

-Here at RunRepeat, we want to help you choose your workout shoes well.
-To do that, we’ve tested and reviewed Nike workout shoes.
+Here at RunRepeat, we want to help you choose your workout shoes.
+To do that, we’ve personally tested and reviewed Nike workout shoes.
 After hours of performance tests in the gym and in the lab, we’ve highlighted our top favourites in different categories.

 How we test training shoes

 Picking the best Nike workout kicks on the list requires a meticulous testing process.
-That means putting in hours in the gym executing a wide range of workouts and cardio exercises, highlighting how each model really performs in the real world.
+That means putting in hours in the gym, executing a wide range of workouts and cardio exercises, and highlighting how each model performs in the real world.
 We also double-check the materials used in our shoe lab.

 To ensure 100% honesty in all our reviews, we do the following:

-- Buy the Nike workout shoes from our own pocket.
-This ensures our impartiality when giving our assessments for all the shoes.
+• Buy the Nike workout shoes from our own pocket.
+This ensures our impartiality.

-- We put the shoes under a microscope - we meant figuratively and literally - because we test the shoes inside our lab.
-This also includes us cutting the shoes into pieces.
-We then write our reviews based on our collected data from the wear and lab test sessions.
+• We put the shoes under a microscope—figuratively and literally—because we test them inside our lab.
+This also includes cutting the shoes into pieces.
+We then write our reviews based on the data we collected during the wear tests and lab tests.

 Best Nike workout shoes overall